 DIRECTING / WRITING

-For many years Judy has been a member of the artistic team of Texas Family Musicals where she regularly guests as a writer, director and performer; most recently directing productions of A CHORUS LINE and ROCKY MOUNTAIN HIGH – THE MUSIC OF JOHN DENVER.
-Summer 2013 she will be directing TFM productions of RED SKELTON’S AMERICAN WAY and ALL SHOOK UP.
+For many years Judy has been a member of the artistic team of Texas Family Musicals where she regularly guests as a writer, director and performer; most recently directing productions of A CHORUS LINE, ALL SHOOK UP and RED SKELTON’S AMERICAN WAY .
+In 2014 Judy wrote the original two character show MOMENTS REMEMBERED which premiered at the Palace Theatre starring Judy and Don Most (of Happy Days fame)

 Judy spent 8 years as the co-artistic director for 2 theatres in Canada – CELEBRATIONS in Winnipeg and JUBILATIONS in Edmonton.
 During this time she collaborated as a writer / director on more than 40 shows.
 These shows have also been produced in various theatres across Western Canada.